-Education

-Primary
+Education Primary

 Bagworth did have its own primary school, but this is long gone.
 As a result, the Bagworth community lost a key element of village life.
-Most Bagworth primary children go to Dove Bank.
-(52% of those who responded in survey) with Thornton primary school taking 15%.
+Most Bagworth primary children go to Dove Bank School in Nailstone.
+(52% of Bagworth residents who responded in the 2019 survey) with Thornton primary school taking 15%.
 The remaining respondents indicated that a further 11 other local schools are being used amounting to some 33% of the total.
 This demonstrates a wide dispersal of Bagworth pupils accessing local primary education.
 All these schools will require local transport arrangements.
-Children leaving Bagworth Preschool (which has an OFSTED rating of outstanding) are often split from their village friends.
-The survey illustrates that those parents in Bagworth who require pre-school facilities some 76% use it.
-Many parents access the Bagworth Sure Start, an adjacent building, to socialise and connect with village life.
+Children leaving Bagworth Preschool are often split from their village friends.
+The survey illustrates that of those parents in Bagworth who require pre-school facilities some 76% use it.
+Many parents access the Bagworth Family Hub, an adjacent building to the Bagworth Community Centre, to socialise and connect with village life.
 A long-term aspiration of Bagworth is to have its own Primary School.
 The recent development of housing units and future housing developments will contribute and drive a local request to reassess local education need of primary education.
 It is worth pointing out that most parents are required to transport their young pupils to school.